forieux/qmm/README.rst

 orieux AT l2s.centralesupelec.fr

 More information about me `here <https://pro.orieux.fr>`_.
-F. Orieux is affliated to the Signal and Systems Laboratory `L2S
+F. Orieux is affiliated to the Signal and Systems Laboratory `L2S
 <https://l2s.centralesupelec.fr/>`_.

 Acknowledgement